-- 1. Shut down and turn off your computer. - 2.
+- 1. Shut down and turn off your computer.
+See Turning Off Your Computer. - 2.
 Disconnect any attached devices from the computer and from their electrical outlets. - 3.
-Remove any installed batteries. - 4.
+Remove any installed batteries.
+See Replacing the Battery - 4.
 Moisten a soft, lint-free cloth with water, and wipe it gently across the surface of the touch pad.
 Do not allow water from the cloth to seep between the touch pad and the surrounding palm rest.